kanishka-commits/JavaScript/Basics.md

 *A scripting language is a type of programming language used to give instructions to a computer without compiling the code first.*\
 *JavaScript still runs without compilation in browsers* JavaScript first allocates memory for variables and functions (hoisting), then executes code line-by-line in a single-threaded, top-down manner.\
+Assembly lang are bottom-up mean, solving sub prblms and then bigger prblm solving

 It is a dynamically typed language, meaning that a variable's data type is determined at runtime.
 You do not have to declare the data type of a variable before using it. \
 `console.log (12,13,14..)`  can print multiple values\
 `===` compares datatype and value\
-charAt(index) function of the JavaScript string finds a char element at the supplied index. \
+charAt(index) function of the JavaScript string finds a char element at the supplied index.

-Debugging happens during execution, not during compilation.\
+Debugging happens during execution/run time, not during compilation.

 ---